ianthehenry/judge/README.md

 Sometimes you might have a bunch of tests that all need some kind of shared context -- a SQL connection, maybe, or an OpenGL graphics context.
 You could create that context anew at the beginning of every test, but that might be very expensive.
 There are some cases where it might be appropriate to create the context a single time, and pass it in to every test of that type.

-To declare a new test type, use the `deftest-type` macro:
+To declare a new context-dependent test type, use the `deftest-type` macro:

 ```janet
 (deftest-type stateful